peteamiri/Tutorials/SalesForce/CertNote2.md

 d.
 Public Read/Write/Transfer: This setting on an object allows all users the ability to view, edit, and even change ownership of records owned by other

-You can't change the organization-wide sharing default setting for some objects: o   Solutions are always Public Read/Write. o   Service contracts are always Private. o   The ability to view or edit a document, report, or dashboard is based on a user's access to the folder in which it's stored. o   Users can only view the forecasts of other users who are placed below them in the role hierarchy, unless forecast sharing is enabled.
-For more information, see Manually Sharing a Forecast. o   When a custom object is on the detail side of a master-detail relationship with a standard object, its organization-wide default is set to Controlled by Parent and it is not editable. o   You can't change the organization-wide default settings from private to public for a custom object if Apex code uses the sharing entries associated with that object.
+You can't change the organization-wide sharing default setting for some objects:

+* Solutions are always Public Read/Write.
+* Service contracts are always Private.
+* The ability to view or edit a document, report, or dashboard is based on a user's access to the folder in which it's stored.
+* Users can only view the forecasts of other users who are placed below them in the role hierarchy, unless forecast sharing is enabled.
+For more information, see Manually Sharing a Forecast.
+* When a custom object is on the detail side of a master-detail relationship with a standard object, its organization-wide default is set to Controlled by Parent and it is not editable.
+* You can't change the organization-wide default settings from private to public for a custom object if Apex code uses the sharing entries associated with that object.
 For example, if Apex code retrieves the users and groups who have sharing access on a custom object Invoice__c (represented as Invoice__share in the code), you can't change the object's organization-wide sharing setting from private to public.

 1) Roles Hierarchy: Open up access (vertical) Create role hierarchy to give access to the managers of the account owners (managers inherit the privileges of user below them) (Allows to make sure that a manager will always have access to the same records as his subordinates) users who need access to same records can be grouped together} Sharing rules.

-Exceptions to Role Hierarchy-based Sharing o   Users can always view and edit all data owned by or shared with users below them in the role hierarchy.
-Exceptions to this include: o   An option (Grant Access Using Hierarchies) on your organization-wide default allows you to ignore the hierarchies when determining access to data.
-Grant using hierarchies cannot be disabled for standard objects. o   Contacts that are not linked to an account are always private.
+Exceptions to Role Hierarchy-based Sharing

+* Users can always view and edit all data owned by or shared with users below them in the role hierarchy.
+Exceptions to this include:
+* An option (Grant Access Using Hierarchies) on your organization-wide default allows you to ignore the hierarchies when determining access to data.
+Grant using hierarchies cannot be disabled for standard objects.
+* Contacts that are not linked to an account are always private.
 Only the owner of the contact and administrators can view it.
-Contact sharing rules do not apply to private contacts. o   Notes and attachments marked as private via the Private checkbox are accessible only to the person who attached them and administrators. o   Events marked as private via the Private checkbox are accessible only by the event owner.
+Contact sharing rules do not apply to private contacts.
+* Notes and attachments marked as private via the Private checkbox are accessible only to the person who attached them and administrators.
+* Events marked as private via the Private checkbox are accessible only by the event owner.
 Other users cannot see the event details when viewing the event owner’s calendar.
-However, users with the “View All Data” or “Modify All Data” permission can see private event details in reports and searches, or when viewing other users’ calendars. o   Users above a record owner in the role hierarchy can only view or edit the record owner’s records if they have the “Read” or “Edit” object permission for the type of record
+However, users with the “View All Data” or “Modify All Data” permission can see private event details in reports and searches, or when viewing other users’ calendars.
+* Users above a record owner in the role hierarchy can only view or edit the record owner’s records if they have the “Read” or “Edit” object permission for the type of record

 2) Sharing rules:  (based on record owner or criteria) open up access (horizontal/lateral), used by the admin it is a way to automatically grant users access to objects when OWD or Role hierarchy doesn’t allow it.
 (Allows making automatic exceptions to organization wide defaults for a particular group of users) (Sharing rules works best if used on a predicted group of users {Roles}.
 Exp: Recruiters all belong to either recruiting manager or recruiter roles, sharing rules works best but for interviewers, a new set of interviewer will be assigned for each job.
 Hiring manager will be using a different set of interviewees depending on the position they are hiring for.
 Team of interviewees is hard to predict. )(Manage Users | Public Groups){use public groups when defining a sharing rule for more than 1 person or group or role}
-o   Sharing rules allow you to selectively grant data access to defined sets of users. o   Y
+* Sharing rules allow you to selectively grant data access to defined sets of users.
+* Y
 # hen you change the access levels for a sharing rule, all existing records are automatically updated to reflect the new access levels.

-o   When you delete a sharing rule, the sharing access created by that rule is automatically removed. o   When you transfer records from one user to another, the sharing rules are reevaluated to add or remove access to the transferred records as necessary. o   When you modify which users are in a group, role, or territory, the sharing rules are reevaluated to add or remove access as necessary. o   Sharing rules automatically grant additional access to related records.
+* When you delete a sharing rule, the sharing access created by that rule is automatically removed.
+* When you transfer records from one user to another, the sharing rules are reevaluated to add or remove access to the transferred records as necessary.
+* When you modify which users are in a group, role, or territory, the sharing rules are reevaluated to add or remove access as necessary.
+* Sharing rules automatically grant additional access to related records.
 For example, opportunity sharing rules give role or group members access to the account associated with the shared opportunity if they do not already have it.
-Likewise, contact and case sharing rules provide the role or group members with access to the associated account as well. o   If multiple sharing rules give a user different levels of access to a record, the user gets the most permissive access level. o   Users in the role hierarchy are automatically granted the same access that users below them in the hierarchy have from a sharing rule, provided that the object is a standard object or the Grant Access Using Hierarchies option is selected. o   Regardless of sharing rules, users can, at a minimum, view the accounts in their territories.
-Also, users can be granted access to view and edit the contacts, opportunities, and cases associated with their territories' accounts. o   Making changes to sharing rules may require changing a large number of records at once.
-To process these changes efficiently, you request may be queued and you may receive an email notification when the process has completed. o   You can create rules to share records between most types of Customer Portal users and Salesforce users.
+Likewise, contact and case sharing rules provide the role or group members with access to the associated account as well.
+* If multiple sharing rules give a user different levels of access to a record, the user gets the most permissive access level.
+* Users in the role hierarchy are automatically granted the same access that users below them in the hierarchy have from a sharing rule, provided that the object is a standard object or the Grant Access Using Hierarchies option is selected.
+* Regardless of sharing rules, users can, at a minimum, view the accounts in their territories.
+Also, users can be granted access to view and edit the contacts, opportunities, and cases associated with their territories' accounts.
+* Making changes to sharing rules may require changing a large number of records at once.
+To process these changes efficiently, you request may be queued and you may receive an email notification when the process has completed.
+* You can create rules to share records between most types of Customer Portal users and SalesForce users.
 Similarly, you can create sharing rules between Customer Portal users from different accounts as long as they have the Customer Portal Manager user license.
-However, you can't include high-volume portal users in sharing rules because they don't have roles and can't be in public groups. o   You can easily convert sharing rules that include Roles, Internal and Portal Subordinates to include Roles and Internal Subordinates instead by using the Convert Portal User Access wizard.
-Furthermore, you can use this wizard to convert any publicly accessible report, dashboard, and document folders to folders that are accessible by all users except for portal users. o   Lead sharing rules do not automatically grant access to lead information after leads are converted into account, contact, and opportunity records. o   In a master detail object relationship, you cannot create a sharing rule for a detail object, it is inherited.
+However, you can't include high-volume portal users in sharing rules because they don't have roles and can't be in public groups.
+* You can easily convert sharing rules that include Roles, Internal and Portal Subordinates to include Roles and Internal Subordinates instead by using the Convert Portal User Access wizard.
+Furthermore, you can use this wizard to convert any publicly accessible report, dashboard, and document folders to folders that are accessible by all users except for portal users.
+* Lead sharing rules do not automatically grant access to lead information after leads are converted into account, contact, and opportunity records.
+* In a master detail object relationship, you cannot create a sharing rule for a detail object, it is inherited.

 Sharing rules based on Record owner or based on Criteria:
 Criteria-based sharing rules determine whom to share records with based on field values in records.
 For example, let's say you use a custom object for job applications, with a custom picklist field named “Department.”
 You can create a criteria-based sharing rule that shares all job applications in which the Department field is set to “IT” with all IT managers in your organization.

 Although criteria-based sharing rules are based on values in the records and not the record owners, a role or territory hierarchy still allows users higher in the hierarchy to access the records.

 You can create criteria-based sharing rules for accounts, opportunities, cases, contacts, leads, campaigns, and custom objects.
 You can create up to 50 criteria-based sharing rules per object.

 3) Manual sharing: open up access (flexible), for owners or users with full access to give users read/write access to another user or group who might not have access to the record any other way.

 4) Implicit access (Accounts and associated child records) an only be used to grant additional access—they cannot be used to restrict access to records beyond what was originally # specified with the sharing model through organization-wide defaults.

-Roles: (principal element in sharing rules, users can be grouped into roles based on their need to access data.
+**Roles**: (principal element in sharing rules, users can be grouped into roles based on their need to access data.
 Each role in hierarchy should represent a level of data access required by users)

 Depending on your sharing settings, roles can control the level of visibility that users have into your organization’s data.
 If the Grant Access Using Hierarchies option is disabled for a custom object, only the record owner and users granted access by the organization-wide defaults receive access to the object's records.
 You can create up to 500 roles for your organization.
 Every user must be assigned to a role, or their data will not display in opportunity reports, forecast roll-ups, and other displays based on roles.
 If your organization uses territory management, forecasts are based on the territory hierarchy rather than the role hierarchy.

-Role Name: The unique name used by the API and managed packages.
+**Role Name**: The unique name used by the API and managed packages.
 The name must begin with a letter and use only alphanumeric characters and underscores.
 The name cannot end with an underscore or have two consecutive underscores.
 Sharing Groups: These groups are automatically created and maintained.
 The Role group contains all users in this role plus all users in roles above this role.
 The Role and Subordinates group contains all users in this role plus all users in roles above and below this role in the hierarchy.
 The Role and Internal Subordinates group (available if Customer Portals or partner portals are enabled for your organization) contains all users in this role plus all users in roles above and below this role, excluding Customer Portal and partner portal users.
 Users that gain access to data due to their position in hierarchies do so based on a setting in your organization-wide defaults (Grant Access Using Hierarchies)